 Explore over 150 years of unique architectural history in and around the University of Toronto’s St. George campus, delving into how architects have worked around, added to, repaired, adapted, and even relocated some of the earliest structures in the area.
 Play a game of Heritage Bid as you tour through one of the most remarkable architectural collections in Canada, taking stock of buildings such as the Royal Ontario Museum, the Faculty of Arts and Science, and Robarts Library.
 Led by Joël León of the Toronto Society of Architects, this walk will challenge preconceptions of what heritage is and raise questions of how to preserve our past while meeting the needs of the future.

 Developed in collaboration with the Toronto Society of Architects.

 WHAT TO EXPECT

-Meeting point: Royal Ontario Museum, East Steps, 100 Queens Park (Weston Entrance on Queen’s Park, across the street from the Gardiner Museum)
+Meeting point: Royal Ontario Museum, east steps, 100 Queens Park (Weston Entrance on Queen’s Park, across the street from the Gardiner Museum)

-End point: UofT Faculty of Arts & Science building, 100 St George St
+End point: Sidney Smith Hall, 100 St George St

 ABOUT SIDEWALK STORIES